vrenda720/DSD_Project/README.md

 ### Alien Array Logic

 * A lot of thought was put into the creation of the aliens as there were multiple requirements that needed to be fulfilled:
-  * There needed to be 23 identical aliens
+  * There needed to be 23 identical aliens.
-  * They all needed to be in different locations, but moving in sync with each other
+  * They all needed to be in different locations, but moving in sync with each other.
-  * The aliens needed the ability to be shut off one at a time without affecting the other aliens
+  * The aliens needed the ability to be shut off one at a time without affecting the other aliens.
 * This was able to be accomplished in the following way:
-  * The alien_x and alien_y positions were separated into a 23-index integer array, all based on the original x and y position
+  * The alien_x and alien_y positions were separated into a 23-index integer array, all based on the original x and y position.
-  * This allows each alien to be put in a different position, while all moving in sync
+  * This allows each alien to be put in a different position, while all moving in sync.
-  * The alien_on and alien_on_screen signals were made as 23-bit logic vectors with each bit corresponding to a specific alien
+  * The alien_on and alien_on_screen signals were made as 23-bit logic vectors with each bit corresponding to a specific alien.
-    * alien_on_screen controlled the drawing logic for each alien, while alien_on was or_reduced (Every bit orred with each other) into either a '1' or a '0' to turn on the green pixels
+    * alien_on_screen controlled the drawing logic for each alien, while alien_on was or_reduced (Every bit orred with each other) into either a '1' or a '0' to turn on the green pixels.
   * Lastly, to allow every alien to be drawn distinctively without using 23 different blocks of code, a FOR loop was created to iterate between 0 and 22 to correspond to each index of the arrays.

 ### Text Display Logic

 * Creating text to display can be quite difficult as the exact pixel-mapping can't be done through patterns the way shapes are.
-* For the text in this project, we avoided using patterns by creating an exact pixel map of the text and storing it into a 2D binary array (Ex. you_win below)
+* For the text in this project, we avoided using patterns by creating an exact pixel map of the text and storing it into a 2D binary array (Ex. you_win below).

 ```vhdl
 SIGNAL you_win : ROW_ARRAY :=      ("0000000000000000000000000000000000000000000000000000000000000000",